carloscastellanos/teaching/480/Spring 2025/workshops/workshop5.md

 5. Wrap-Up and Q&A

 ---

->[!NOTE]
-> **Workshop Prerequsites**
-- Basic familiarity with AR.js & A-Frame (& HTML, CSS & JS).
-- A text editor (e.g., VS Code).
-- A smartphone or tablet with a modern web browser (e.g., Chrome, Safari).
-- Access to a web server to host files.
-You can use sites like [Glitch.com](https://glitch.com), [GitHub Pages](https://pages.github.com/) or your RIT student account.

----

 ## Part 1: Handling Clicks & Detecting Intersections with AR Content
 First create a basic AR scene: